»Eligibility and Classification

 The Inas Master List shows details of eligible and ineligible athletes.

-National Eligibility Officers are responsible for managing the eligibility process at a member organisation level.
-All Inas members should register their NEO with Inas
+National Eligibility Officers are resonsible for managing the eligiblity process at a member organisation level.
+All Inas members should register their NEO with Inas using the form below.

 With support from the British Psychological Society, Inas has developed a series of educational resources to help understanding of the process of athlete classification.